MY MILESTONES:

 MY CURRENT WORKS

-The rest as we say is history including my journey halfway around the world where I was able to exercise and test my work at a national space.
-The country, people, and government of Botswana have been a kind ally in this space for me and it has allowed me to develop the first-ever study globally, using the tools of the Learning Organization on an issue of a persistent nature at a national scale.
+The rest as we say is history including my journey half-way around the world where I was able to exercise and test the work at a national space.
+The country, people and government of Botswana has been a kind ally in this space for me and it has allowed me to develop the first-ever study globally, using the tools of the Learning Organization on an issue of a persistent nature at a national scale.
 This involved research – the third arm of this work.

 MY OFFER: